Everest Base Camp Trek In November

 Slow Pace

-It is important to remember that the Everest base camp trek is not a race so you should walk at your pace by taking small breaks to catch your breath.
-Your stride should match with your breathing.
-Trekking rapidly will cause fast energy draining and provoke altitude sickness.
-So make sure you do not rush the trek and enjoy every moment of the journey.
+It is essential to remember that the Everest Base Camp trek is not a race, so you should walk at your own pace, taking small breaks to catch your breath.
+Your stride should match your breathing.
+Rapid trekking can cause rapid energy depletion and provoke altitude sickness.
+So, make sure to take your time on the trek and enjoy every moment of the journey.

 Stay Hydrated and Take Nutritious Meals

 Likewise, it is normal to feel stuffed and not hungry while trekking.
 In these cases, you should force-feed yourself rather than skip your meals.
 It is recommended to eat a nutritious meal with a balanced diet.
-Staple food daal bhaat tarkari can be a great option.
+Staple food, such as daal bhaat tarkari, can be a great option.

 Withdraw Cash